 But by using half vegan butter/margarine and half vegetable shortening, you up the fat content and end up with a much more stable mixture that doesn’t split, pipes and spreads well and won’t melt (unless it is really hot out).

 I think that it is best to use the kind of margarine that comes in a stick, rather than the spreadable kind in a tub.
-In the UK I use Stork and in the US I think that Earth Balance Buttery Sticks would be the one to use.
+In the UK I use Naturli vegan block or Stork block and in the US I think that Earth Balance Buttery Sticks would be the one to use.
 For the vegetable shortening I use Trex.

 The buttercream is flavoured with both cocoa powder and melted dark chocolate.
 Use a good quality dairy free dark chocolate around 70% cocoa solids so that the buttercream doesn’t end up being too sweet.